Heartbeat (Taana Gardner song)

-"Heartbeat" is a 1981 dance single by Taana Gardner.
-It was arranged by Dennis Weeden and Kenton Nix, and released by West End Records, with the more famous club mix created by Larry Levan.
-It reached the Billboard R&B chart at No. 10 and the No. 6 on the dance chart.
-It has sold over 800,000 copies.
+"Heartbeat" is a song by American disco singer Taana Gardner, released in 1981 by West End Records.
+It was arranged by Dennis Weeden and Kenton Nix, and released with the more famous club mix created by Larry Levan.
+The single peaked at No. 10 on the US Billboard R&B Singles chart and No. 6 on the Billboard Hot Dance Club Play chart.
+In 1998, it had sold over 800,000 copies.
+In 2022, Rolling Stone ranked "Heartbeat" number 63 in their list of the "200 Greatest Dance Songs of All Time".

 Composition

 "Heartbeat" is a post-disco song, which runs for 9 minutes and 34 seconds for the 12-inch "Club version" mixed by Levan.
 It is set in common time and has a tempo of 100 beats per minute.
 Despite praise for its "hip-shaking, booty-bumpin' beats and rhythms" and hook-laden lyrics, it was considered peculiar at the time due to its slow tempo, "dizzy" vocal delivery and dissonant accompaniment.
 Danny Krivit recalls "When [Levan] put ["Heartbeat"] on, a full club of people left the room to get food.
 There was not one person left on the floor."
 Levan, known for his musical idiosyncrasies, kept playing the record at the Paradise Garage even several times in an evening until weeks later "no one [was] off the floor when they played ["Heartbeat"]."
 Because of its atypical "dance music-hostile" tempo numerous DJs find it unsuitable for dancefloors even today.